markk/loeffler-h/README.md

   two halfturns right over 3 beats. **N.B.** the pitch number is necessary but ignored.
 - `G` — gliss, e.g. `G 3 l 66-60` =
   gliss from pitch 66-60 in 3 halfturns left.
 Duration is indeterminate.
+- `S` — set sustain duration, e.g. `S 0.25` =
+  set sustain duration to a quarter of a beat.

 ### Shortcut